 Document Destruction Service: Whatever Happened To The Paperless Office?

-Document destruction service: sometimes when you are putting your confidential documents into the shredding bin – do you ever ask yourself what happened to the paperless office that we were all promised and probably all expected?
+Document destruction service: sometimes when you are putting your confidential documents into the paper shredder bin – do you ever ask yourself what happened to the paperless office that we were all promised and probably all expected?
 Think about it – how rare is it to see someone reading a newspaper or magazine on the train or bus on your daily commute to work.
 I bet it is almost extinct – with people glued to their iphones and tablets.
 However, for some reason – the standard office has not seen the same transformation.

 Waster provides low cost waste and recycling services to small and medium Australian business such as confidential document destruction services, general waste bins and everything in between.
 You can check out our services in our online shop – with confidence in our flexible 30 day agreements and no hidden fees.